SSWConsulting/SSW.Rules.Content/rules/handle-redirects/rule.md

 ::: good
 Figure: Good example - Server side redirects using middleware in Next JS
 :::
+### Pros:

+* **SEO:** An added benefit of this approach is that you can document that the user was redirected by returning a 300 level response.
+For example, you can return a 301, which allows you to directs users to your new updated content with minimal impacts on your search engine ranking in Google.
+For more information see rule [Do you use "301" code to redirect renamed or moved pages?](/rules/use-301-redirect-on-renamed-or-moved-pages/)

+#### Cons:

+* **Availability:** This approach only works for web applications.
+If you're hosting your website statically, such as in a Blob Storage Account, you will need to rely on a seperate redirect method.

 ## 3. CDN Level (Global)